GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ### Step 3: Declare the content script {: #step-3 }

-Extensions can run scripts that read and modify the content of the pages.
+Extensions can run scripts that read and modify the content of a page.
 These are called _content scripts_.
-Content scripts live in an [isolated world][doc-isolated], which means they can make changes to their JavaScript environment without conflicting with their host page or other extension's content scripts.
+They live in an [isolated world][doc-isolated], meaning they can make changes to their JavaScript environment without conflicting with their host page or other extension's content scripts.

 Add the following code to the `manifest.json` to register a content script called `content.js`.